School Resource Officers

 - All Elementary Schools, D.A.R.E.: Officer Paul Smilley

-For more information on the department's School Resource Officer or D.A.R.E. program contact Lieutenant Matt Myers at 770-487-8866.
+For more information on the department’s School Resource Officer or D.A.R.E. program contact Sergeant Kevin Brown at 770-487-8866.